fabarea/vidi/README.rst

 .. _TCEmain: http://docs.typo3.org/TYPO3/CoreApiReference/ApiOverview/Typo3CoreEngine/UsingTcemain/Index.html

-How to load a BE module for a custom data type?
+Howto - load a BE module for a custom data type?
 ===================================================

 Loading a BE module for a custom data type can be summed up with: